Metric vs Imperial Fasteners

 • Legacy equipment and North American systems

-• UNC/UNF thread standards already specified in drawings
+• UNC/UNF thread standards specified in drawings

-• Projects matching existing imperial hardware inventories
+• Projects matching existing imperial hardware

-Best practices to prevent thread damage
+Best practices

-• Use a tap drill chart before cutting internal threads
+Always verify diameter and pitch before assembly.
+Never force a near-match thread.
+Use a tap drill chart before cutting internal threads.

 FAQ